How to Sell a Tenanted Property in the UK: A Guide for Landlords

 Marketing a tenanted property

 When marketing a tenanted property, it’s important to be transparent about the fact that the property is being sold with tenants in situ.
-This can be a selling point for investors, as they will already have tenants in place and won’t need to find new ones.
+This can be a selling point for investors, as they will already have tenants and won’t need to find new ones.

 TIP: Take a look at our list of the best online estate agents in the UK.